alekcac/alekcac.github.io/js_api.markdown

   * "4K.png", "2K.png", "1K.png"
   * "4K.jpg", "2K.jpg", "1K.jpg"
   * "4K.webp", "2K.webp", "1K.webp"
+* **useZip** - By default after export Creator returns a public link to the Zip file with model and textures.
+In the case of formats supported by the embedded textures (glb and fbx), we can return a link only to the model file without using the archive, for this purpose this parameter should be set up to false.

 After setting these parameters, you can use the `postMessage()` method to send the Export Parameters call to MetaPerson Creator.
 This ensures that your exported avatar meets your specific needs and requirements.